AndrewVos/containment/README.md

 # containment

-Docker container management for large amounts of servers
+Docker container management for large amounts of servers.

 This is very much a work in progress.
 I haven't even decided whether it's a good idea.